Not Just Surviving, But Thriving

 If you run this tool in your organization, be ready to make some changes.
 For example, if you have 50 employees and 40 of your “What is Wrong” responses identify a similar problem, this IS a problem in your organization and as a leader, you’ve just been given the gift of knowing what to focus on.
 When you address these problems, do it visibly and report back to your team.
 One of the greatest causes of disengagement is when our team members give up trying to fix a problem.
 As leaders we can quickly build trust by opening lines of communication, listening, and then working to solve problems.
 The problems uncovered might be big and take significant time and energy to solve, but the bigger the problem, the more important it is to get started on right away.

-Guidance with Your Technology Issues
+Guidance with Your Business Technology

+How is your technology aligned with your business profitability?
 At Philantech3, we provide a full selection of managed IT services to small businesses.
 Meeting the technology needs of our clients and doing philanthropic work in the community allows us to support our neighbors in as many ways as possible.
 Small businesses and non-profit organizations are the backbone of our community.
 Now more than ever, we want to do all we can to support each other so we can continue to make a difference, strengthening our city in the months and years to come.
 If we can help your business thrive, please reach out for a free consult to solve your IT problems.

 Like this article?
 Check out the following blogs to learn more: